caseykneale/PickingALanguage2020/fieldnotes/revisitting_old_things/readme.md

 ## The Right Tool for the Job
 Look, no one picks a programming language that's illsuited for a task unless they absolutely have too.
 Google asked me to do some mathematics, that just didn't simplify well without a package.
 Of course, no math packages were allowed for the challenge.
 So I had to write a math class (a bad one) to pass one of the levels.

 I spent the better part of an afternoon on this problem, scratching my head, debugging python 2.7 code.
 I felt stupid...
-Stupid for being stuck, and even more stupid for playing along.
-To get some confidence that I knew what I was doing I wrote the solution to the problem, with great performance, in Julia.
+Stupid for being stuck, and stupid for playing along.
+To get some confidence in the fact that I knew what I was doing, I wrote the solution to the problem with great performance, in Julia.
 This took < 30 minutes and only consumed ~20 lines of code.
-I ended up using that to debug the math library.
+I ended up using that to debug the math API in python.

-Let's analyze this a little bit...
+Let's analyze that a little bit...
 To solve a FooBar problem, I wrote a fast, concise, highly readable solution to a problem.
 Then found ways to translate it to a slow, verbose, slightly confusing to read language.

 ![lvl4](lvl4.png)